Stewardship

 GOVERNANCE & FINANCIAL TRANSPARENCY

-The UWGT Audited Financial Statements consolidate the financial results of UWGT’s operations, capital expenditures and The Tomorrow Fund™.
-They are prepared in accordance with Canadian Accounting Standards for Not-For-Profit (ASNPO) and are also in alignment with United Way Centraide Canada’s Transparency, Accountability and Financial Reporting (TAFR) standards.
+The Audited Financial Statements of UWGT present a consolidated view of the organization’s results, capital expenditures and The Tomorrow Fund™.
+These statements are prepared in accordance with Canadian Accounting Standards for Not-For-Profit (ASNPO) and are also in alignment with United Way Centraide Canada’s Transparency, Accountability and Financial Reporting (TAFR) standards.

 FINANCIAL HIGHLIGHTS

-UWGT's commitment to its network of over 300 agencies and community partners remained steadfast, bolstered by a strategy to diversify its fundraising channels.
-With partnerships spanning over 1,100 workplaces and engaging over 2,200 volunteers, alongside the support of corporate and individual donors, UWGT achieved a commendable and sustainable level of financial health and stability in FY 24-25.
+UWGT's commitment to its network of over 300+ agencies and community partners remained steadfast, bolstered by a strategy to diversify its fundraising channels.
+With partnerships spanning in the range of 1,200 workplaces, alongside the support of corporate and individual donors, UWGT achieved a commendable and sustainable level of financial health and stability in FY 25-26.

-In addition, supplemental funding from certain government initiatives and pro-bono contributions, ranging from legal and consulting services to donated media advertising space, further augmented this remarkable display of generosity and are particularly noteworthy given the uncertainties of the economic landscape.
+In addition, funding from certain government initiatives and pro-bono contributions, ranging from legal and consulting services to donated media advertising space, further augmented this remarkable display of generosity and are particularly noteworthy given the uncertainties of the economic and geopolitical environment.

 Overall Revenue

-• [Item 1]: Donor-directed designations to other United Ways and charities — year-over-year increase of $3.7 million and an increase in campaign-revenue of $8.4 million driven by the one-time recognition of $5.8M from gifts received earlier than anticipated, i.e. typically, these gifts would have been received in FY 25-26.
+- [Item 1]: Donor-directed designations to other United Ways and charities – year-over-year increase of $6.2 million and a decrease in campaign-revenue of ($3.5 million).
+Campaign-revenue performance was primarily impacted by receipt-recognition timing of gifts.

-• [Item 3]: Government emergency revenue — year-over-year decrease of ($15.1 million) attributed to the one-time Community Services Recovery Fund program from last year.
+- [Item 3]: Government emergency revenue — year-over-year decrease of ($0.4 million) attributed to end of one-time Community Services Recovery Fund program in the last year.

-The Fundraising Cost-Revenue Ratio (CRR) finished at 19.2%, with continued focus on cost optimization/cost savings initiatives and achieving UWGT’s objective of being less than 25%.
+The Fundraising Cost-Revenue Ratio (CRR) was 19.6%, reflecting continued focus on cost optimization initiatives and remaining below UWGT’s target threshold of 25%.

 Overall Distributions & Community Programs

-Furthermore, UWGT has deepened its commitment to enhancing investments in Indigenous, Black and other marginalized communities facing structural disadvantages.
-UWGT will also persist in fostering neighborhood-based solutions through partnerships with corporate, government and community sectors at the local level.
+Furthermore, UWGT has strengthened its commitment to enhancing investments in Indigenous, Black and other equity-deserving communities experiencing systemic barriers.
+UWGT will continue to advance neighbourhood-based solutions through partnerships across corporate, government and community sectors at the local level.

 Operating Surplus / (Deficit)

-When including UWGT’s activities for its investment portfolio, the Operating Surplus amounted to $8.3 million.
+When including UWGT’s activities for its investment portfolio, the Operating Surplus is $2.4 million.

 Going Forward

-As we operationalize UWGT 2035, prudent financial management remains a top priority of UWGT, with Reserves being upheld at robust levels.
-These Reserves are sufficient to “back-stop” UWGT's financial commitments to its network of agencies for both the Community Program Grants (three-year funding) and the Anchor Program (five-year funding), while ensuring the ongoing sustainability of its operations.
+As UWGT continues to execute on UWGT 2035, prudent financial management will remain a key priority, supported by maintaining robust reserves.
+These reserves are sufficient to meet UWGT's financial commitments to its network of agencies, including both Community Program Grants (3-year funding) and the Anchor Program Grants (5-year funding), while ensuring the ongoing sustainability of its operations.

 We thank our Board of Trustees and Committee members for their wisdom, commitment and passion to steer our organization in the achievement of our mission.